Waiyan-Tun/Automated_RootCauseAnalyzer/README.md

 ## Overview

-**Automated_RootCauseAnalyzer** is a PyQt5-based graphical user interface (GUI) application designed for connecting to databases (MySQL), retrieving data from selected tables, applying predefined rules for analysis, and generating HTML reports with key performance indicators (KPIs), visualizations, and troubleshooting information.
+**RuleAnalyzerApp** is a PyQt5-based graphical user interface (GUI) application designed for connecting to databases (MySQL or SQLite), retrieving data from selected tables, applying predefined rules for analysis, and generating HTML reports with key performance indicators (KPIs), visualizations, and troubleshooting information.
 The application supports automated runs based on configuration files and includes features for data filtering, rule-based predictions, root cause analysis, and data export options.
 It is built to handle large datasets efficiently, with a modular design for maintainability and extensibility.

 The app features a tabbed interface for database configuration, data selection, application settings, analysis, and logging.
 Dialog windows enhance user interaction by providing previews of data and visualizations.
 It leverages **SQLAlchemy** for database interactions, **Pandas** for data manipulation, and **Matplotlib** for generating charts.
 Rules and troubleshooting data are loaded from JSON files, ensuring flexibility in defining analysis logic and solutions.